HERC: Pharmacy Cost Data

 Checking the validity of cost data is likewise important but potentially complicated.
 Depending on when local pharmacies update their drug cost files, in theory one could observe two prices for a single NDC on the same day.
 Likewise, Blanket Purchase Agreements may cause disparities between two facilities on the same day for the same product.
 Moreover, not every local pharmacy updates its own cost file every day.
 What may be done to find or avoid errors then?
 Again, univariate statistics can alert researchers to outlying values.
 And cost changes for particular NDCs should not be too great.
 Cost variation across facilities and across time within a single facility should be moderate; extreme changes are likely signs of error.

 A more comprehensive way to avoid cost errors is to use the Pharmacy Benefit Management staff's historical drug cost file to assign a standard price for each NDC covered by federal contracts.
 (See https://www.pbm.va.gov for contact information.)
 This reveals an opportunity for sensitivity analyses as well: determining the difference in outcome caused by using alternative medication cost systems.
 Aside from observed VA costs, choices include the optimal VA cost based on the historical cost file; federal contract prices without the "Big Four" discounts; and publicly available prices, such as a fixed percentage of AWP plus a nominal dispensing fee.
 (Without information on Blanket Purchase Agreements it will not be possible to recreate the optimal cost for every VA facility.
 Ignoring BPAs is unlikely to cause significant errors, however.)
+The Office of Procurement, Acquisition and Logistics (OPAL) has additional information about BPA on their website

 If erroneous values are located, there are several options.
 Each NDC corresponds to a particular package size, thereby providing an alternative measure of units dispensed.
 Outlier values of dispensing unit (mg, ml, etc.) may be corrected by reference to other prescriptions with the same NDC.
 Cost values may be corrected by reference to the historical file created by the PBM staff or by taking an average of costs for the same NDC.
 As much as possible, draw data for cost corrections from the same facility and day or week.